firepear/petrel/README.md

 Petrel is a drop-in package for adding (non-HTTP) network capabilities to programs.

-Analagous to how SQLite embeds the capabilities of relational databases within programs, Petrel lets you embed message-passing/RPC capabilities.
+Analagous to SQLite's embedding of serverless relational database capablities within programs, Petrel lets you easily embed message-passing/RPC capabilities into your programs with no external message broker.

 Some features:
 - Optimized for programmer time